-Figure 4 shows the trend of the transport numbers for two tests with two-salts solutions as a function of the current density, brine conductivity and composition.
-Figure 4a shows the Ca2+ transport number obtained from tests with CaCl2-NaCl in which calcium and sodium cations were in competition while the anion was common to both salts; Figure 4b shows the transport number of HCO3- for different tests performed with NaHCO3-NaCl mixture where the anions were in competition while the cation was common.
-Calcium versus sodium and bicarbonates versus chlorides competitions are discussed in more detail in the manuscript due to their main role in the remineralization.
-Indeed, transport numbers for the other two salts solution mixtures (KCl-NaCl, MgCl2-NaCl, and Na2SO4-NaCl) are reported in the Supporting Information section (see Figures S1-S3) and similar conclusions were obtained.
+Figure 4 shows the trend of the transport numbers for two tests with two-salts solutions as a function of current density, brine conductivity and composition.
+Figure 4a shows the Ca2+ transport number obtained from tests with CaCl2-NaCl in which calcium and sodium cations were in competition while the anion was common to both salts; Figure 4b shows the transport number of HCO3- for different tests performed with the NaHCO3-NaCl mixture where the anions were in competition while the cation was common.
+Calcium versus sodium and bicarbonates versus chlorides competitions are discussed in more detail in the paper due to their main role in the remineralization objectives.
+While, transport numbers for the other two-salt solution mixtures (KCl-NaCl, MgCl2-NaCl, and Na2SO4-NaCl) are reported in the Supporting Information section (see Figures S1-S3) and similar conclusions were obtained.

-Obviously, the transport number of the competitive cation/anion in Figure 4a/Figure 4b, respectively, can be easily obtained as the complement to 1 of the transport number reported in the Figures.
-Transport number was independent on the current density in all the experiments performed.
-Furthermore, transport numbers were not dependent on the brine conductivity when the composition was kept fixed, as it can be observed from tests at inlet brine conductivities of 3000 µS/cm and 1200 µS/cm.
+Obviously, the transport number of the competing cation/anion in Figure 4a/Figure 4b, respectively, can easily be obtained as the complement to 1 of the transport number reported in the Figures.
+Transport number was independent of current density in all the experiments performed.
+Furthermore, transport numbers were not dependent on brine conductivity when the composition was kept fixed, as it can be observed from tests at inlet brine conductivities of 3000 µS/cm and 1200 µS/cm.
 Moreover, permeate conductivity had no effect on the transport numbers as can be observed from their constant values for permeate conductivities of 70 µS/cm, 300 µS/cm and 1200 µS/cm.
 This result can be expected as the ions are transported from the brine to the permeate in the A-RED configuration, so the parameters affecting transport are mainly related to the brine compartment.
 Indeed, the main effect was obtained when varying the composition of the brine solution.
 Specifically, as the Ca/Na and HCO3/Cl ratios increased, the transport number of the competitive ion increased too.
 This behavior can be expected because apparent ion transport numbers are heavily dependent on the ion concentration in solutions.
 In fact, ions at high concentration in solution are associated with high transport numbers [52,59].
-It is interesting to note that for CaCl2-NaCl solution at equimolar concentration, transport number of Ca2+ and Na+ were at ~0.66 and ~0.34, demonstrating that CEM has good affinity with this bivalent cation.
-Indeed, comparing the two tests at Ca/Na of 0.2 and 5 it can be noted that calcium crossed CEM more easily when it was at lower concentrations, i.e., calcium transport numbers were ~0.32 and ~0.81, at ion concentration ratio of 0.2 and 5, respectively.
-When bicarbonates and chlorides were in competition in a equimolar solution (tests NaHCO3-NaCl test in Figure 4b), bicarbonates transport number was ~0.37 on average, confirming the lower affinity of AEM, as observed by the higher stack resistance (lower current) of tests performed with NaHCO3 only respect to the single NaCl.
+It is interesting to note that for the CaCl2-NaCl solution at equimolar concentration, transport numbers of Ca2+ was ~0.66, demonstrating that CEM has good affinity with this bivalent cation.
+Indeed, comparing the two tests at Ca/Na ratios of 0.2 and 5 it can be noted that calcium crossed CEM more easily when it was at lower concentrations, in fact, calcium transport numbers were ~0.32 and ~0.81, at ion concentration ratio of 0.2 and 5, respectively.
+When bicarbonates and chlorides were in competition in a equimolar solution (tests NaHCO3-NaCl test in Figure 4b), bicarbonates transport number was ~0.37 on average, confirming the lower affinity of AEM for bicarbonate, as observed also by the higher stack resistance (lower current) of tests performed with NaHCO3 only with respect to the single NaCl solutions.

-Regarding the other two salts solutions tests (SI Figures S1-S3), it is interesting to note that for KCl- NaCl solution at equimolar concentration, transport number of K+ and Na+ were at ~0.5, demonstrating that CEM has similar affinity to both monovalent cations, although a ~9% lower current density was measured at the maximum applied voltage (see Figure 3a).
-As observed for calcium, at approximately equimolar solutions (ion concentration ratio of 0.7), magnesium transport numbers had values above 0.5.
+Regarding the other two-salt solutions tests (SI Figures S1-S3), it is interesting to note that for KCl- NaCl solution at equimolar concentration, transport number of K+ and Na+ were at ~0.5, demonstrating that CEM has similar affinity to both monovalent cations, As observed for calcium, at approximately equimolar solutions (ion concentration ratio of 0.7), magnesium transport numbers had values above 0.5.
 Conversely, sulphates ions resulted in a transport number of 0.37 and 0.65 for ion concentration ratio of 0.2 and 0.7.